theboss1485/react-portfolio/README.md

 ## Description

 My motivation for building this project was to gain experience with building a single-page application using React.
 I wanted to learn React because it is a skill that is currently in demand.
 I built this project so that I could showcase my best projects for the software development bootcamp, but also practice using React at the same time.
 This project solves the problem of a student needing a place to showcase the projects he or she has created.
 It also allows the student to make his or her resume available for download online.
-For this project, I learned, how to use React to break a webpage into its various components using React, and then link them back together.
+For this project, I learned, how to use React to break a webpage into its various components, and then link them back together.
 I also learned how to make a file available for download using HTML.

 ## Table of Contents (Optional)